dot-1q/dotfiles/README.md

 #### My config is heavily influenced by [rwxrob](https://www.youtube.com/@rwxrob)!

 Because of it, I'm starting to have a more terminal-centric workflow.
-I can do quick internet searches from the terminal, to quickly look-up information and copy-paste if needed.
-I've also implemented an [AI query](https://groq.com) into my terminal via the alias `??`, which allows me to communicate with it very fast and get the answers I want even faster.
+I can do quick internet searches from the terminal with lynx.
+I've also implemented an [AI query](https://groq.com) into my terminal via the alias `??`, which allows me to communicate with an LLM very fast and get the answers I want even faster.
 AI is inevitable, get good or get left behind.
-Don't use it as a substitute to knowing the basics/fundamentals of anything, but DO USE IT as a personal assistant, a Google search results formatter and aggregator.
+Don't use it as a substitute to knowing the basics/fundamentals of anything, but *DO USE IT* as a personal assistant, a Google search results formatter and aggregator, with the obvious grain of salt, like any other information that's on the Internet.

 - No tiling window manager.
 I only tile the terminal and tmux is the best for that.
 - No bloated tmux conf.
 Only relies on a couple of simple scripts, and the remote version has 0 plugins.